mauriziofonte/win11-wsl2-ubuntu22-setup/README.md

 1. Use MS Windows, if he/she's comfortable with it
 2. Use the _Linux Terminal_ with all the performance optimizations made possible by **WSL2**, and specifically use **Ubuntu** as its userbase is consistent: if you encounter a problem, or need a specific package, there's a good probability that you will find informations on how to fix the issue or complete the task in minutes
 3. Use native _systemd services_ like **Apache** and **MariaDB** instead of relying on _Containers_ like Docker.
 Although, in fact, _Docker performance is nearly identical to native performance in Linux_, (references: [1](https://dominoweb.draco.res.ibm.com/reports/rc25482.pdf) and [2](https://stackoverflow.com/questions/21889053/what-is-the-runtime-performance-cost-of-a-docker-container)) my **personal opinion** is that, if a Client has its own VM or shared hosting or voodoo server where _Dockerization is technically not feasible_, then **development workflow, staging and test should be as much as possible adherent to what will the production environment be**.
-That said, this means having a set of tools to allow the developer _to quicky deploy_ on various types of production configurations (PHP versions, mainly).
+That said, this means having a set of tools to allow the developer _to quicky deploy, test and benchmark_ on various types of _PHP versions and configurations_ that will be available in the production server.

 ## What will the LAMP stack be?